spicydog/Readable/README.md

 Readable
 ========

-This is my very tiny project to help me read tiny text on many websites by only copy and paste it here
+This is my very little tiny project to help me read tiny text on many websites by only copy and paste it [here](https://cdn.rawgit.com/spicydog/readable/master/index.html).